-During the School Year Monday - Friday 1445-2000 hrs.
+During the School Year Monday - Thursday 1445-2000 hrs.
 Friday 1445-2200 hrs.
-(Once a month for events)
+Occasional User Care

-Occasional User Care (i.e., Out-of-School Days, Camps, etc.) 0600-1300 hrs.
+(i.e. Out-of-School Days, Camps, etc.) 0600-1300 hrs.

-Refer to activity Calendar for events on Friday and Saturday.
-Youth Services opens at 1300 on school-out days.
+Refer to activity Calendar for events on Saturday.
+Youth Services opens at 1300 on school-out days

-MST programs provide youth with the opportunity to explore their values, beliefs, and place in this world, as well as get assistance with school and career preparation.
+MST programs provide youth with the opportunity to explore their values, beliefs and place in this world, as well as get assistance with school and career preparation.
 MST programs offer a schedule that provides youth with leisure-time activities in a fun environment that develops social skills, provides opportunities for interaction with adults and peers and promotes personal growth.
 The Boys & Girls Club of America (BGCA) is an intricate part of program planning for the MST program.
-Activities include skill building classes, recreational trips, educational tours, individual and group lessons, camping, challenging experiences, open recreation, and special events.
+Activities include skill building classes, recreational trips, educational tours, individual and group lessons, camping, challenging experiences, open recreation and special events.

 The MST Program is offered at no charge after 1300 hours for students in grades 6th through 12th.
-However, youth must be registered with Child & Youth Services to participate in this program.
+However, youth must be registered with Child & Youth Services in order to participate in this program.